robindemourat/clues-anomaly-understanding/app/data/anomalies_test.md

                         "desc" : "Text"
                     },
                     "dateformat" : "%m/%d/%Y",
-                    "title" : "An Inquiry into Modes of Existence : restrospective events" }
+                    "title" : "An Inquiry into Modes of Existence : restrospective of events" }
             ]
         }